munna9/devops-codes/nginx/README.md

 * Must be added to a run-list before it can be used by the chef-client

 Please read attributes section for configuration parameters for any recipe(s)

+### nginx::addon_lb

+Deploy and configure additional point of delivery for Nginx to emulate load balancer

+1. Loads data hash referred by `['nginx']['addon-lb']`, said hash can be defined at cookbook level, environment level
+1. Reads all hash items referred by `['nginx']['addon-lb']` if defined and create/update nginx configuration file(s)
+1. Notifies delayed reload of nginx-pod container to reflect changes if found

 ### nginx::default_site